Julia Pirie: MI5 recruitment and inside the Communist Party

-She then worked for the Duchess of Atholl.
-The duchess was a fierce opponent of Soviet control in Europe.
+Julia Pirie next worked as personal secretary for the Duchess of Atholl.
+Chairman of the British League for European Freedom, the duchess was a fierce opponent of Soviet control in Europe.
 Pirie also joined the First Aid Nursing Yeomanry (FANY).
 During the war FANY had been a recruiting ground for the Special Operations Executive and MI5 also may have used them.
 In any case, Julia joined MI5 and infiltrated the Communist Party as a typist.